 Thanks to our community members who submitted their feedback regarding the concept options for Pelican Park.
 Following evaluation of the feedback received during this consultation combined with historic information gathered through “Let’s Talk Woy Woy” in 2022, we have carefully listened to your preferences and are dedicated to creating a playspace that incorporates elements from both the nature-play and pirate-themed play concept designs.
 Please find the engagement/consultation summary here.

 Have your say

-Before we enter the design phase of the project, Council is seeking community feedback on three (3) concept playspace options that will inform the size, types of materials and equipment and cost of the upgrade.
-The options are:
+The community voted and provided feedback on three (3) concept playspace options to help inform the size, types of materials and equipment and cost of the upgrade.
+The options were:

 Option 1: Nature Play: